nvtkaszpir/prusa-connect-camera-script/README.md

 ## Known limitations

+- TODO: camera pre-configuration is not yet supported
 - this script performs processing of the single camera, if you need more cameras then just create multiple copies with different settings (see below)
+- TODO: remote streams such as RTSP via ffmpeg
+- Rpi Zero W or older devices may have CPU limitations to process remote streams or multiple cameras at once

 - I was not able to test EVERY setting so this may still have some bugs
-- remote streams such as RTSP not tested yet
-- Rpi Zero W or older devices may have CPU limitations to process remote streams or multiple cameras at once
 - Prusa Connect will not show camera image if the printer is not alive, this is Prusa Connect limitation.
+- default settings are quire generic and thus low camera quality, you need to adjust them, see advanced configuration at the end

 ## Supported devices